iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 For module firmware, you can check the firmware version and style on your module by connecting to it with the Control Center and referring to the Information section, as shown in the image below.
 For more information on how to use the Control Center to check and update firmware, refer to :ref:`control_center_start_guide`.
-You can check for updated firmware under the `Products <https://www.vertiq.co>`_ section of the Vertiq website.
+You can check for updated firmware under the `Modules <https://www.vertiq.co>`_ section of the Vertiq website.

 For the Vertiq 81-08, this tutorial was tested using speed firmware version 0.0.7.
 Future firmware versions should also be compatible, but if you are using an 81-08 it is recommended that your
 81-08 is on at least version 0.0.7 when following this tutorial.
 The image below shows the firmware version of the module in Control Center.